 “He is no fool who gives what he cannot keep to gain that which he cannot lose.”
 Jim Elliot

-- It’s time to meet with Jesus!
-The One who gave all He had so you can live a life everlasting with Him!
-Grab your Bible, journal, a candle and something hot and delicious to drink.
-Pray and ask the Holy Spirit to speak to your heart and teach you how to pass your faith on to your children this Christmas.
+- It’s time to meet with Jesus, the One who gave all He had, so you can live a life everlasting with Him!
+Ask the Holy Spirit to speak to your heart and teach you how to pass your faith on to your children this Christmas.

 - Read Ephesians 5:15-16 and Revelation 6:9.
 Write both of these Scriptures in your journal.

 Passing Down the Stories

 In light of the many events around the world where faithful lovers of Jesus Christ are martyred, my heart cries out for help and understanding.

 I wish I knew their names and their stories: the martyrs of past and present, whose biographies of life and death, though exceedingly numerous, have great power with which to teach us to live victoriously.
 I know one day in Heaven we will celebrate each of these precious saints and behold the whole narrative of their beautiful faith in Jesus Christ.

 The lyrics from the well-loved Christmas hymn, “Peace on earth, and goodwill towards men,” reflect some of the gentle aspects of Jesus.
 But as we remember the Christ Child, may we remember that although Jesus came to bring peace to earth, the Scriptures clearly state that He also came to bring a sword to our world and even to His own mother’s soul:

 “Then Simeon blessed them and said to Mary, his mother: This child is destined to cause the falling and rising of many in Israel, and to be a sign that will be spoken against so that the thoughts of many hearts will be revealed.
 And a sword will pierce your own soul too.”
 (Luke 2:34-35)